pkuzengqi/pkuzengqi.github.io/index.md

 Greetings!
 My name is Qi Zeng (曾琪).

-I am a Ph.D. in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
-I have defended my PhD thesis in August 2023.

 My focus of research area is Natural Language Processing (NLP):
 - In-context learning for Large Language Models
 - Consistent Document Summarization
 - Document-level Event Extraction and Event Representation

-If you are interested in research collaboration feel free to contact me at **qizeng2 [AT] illinois [DOT] edu**.

 I work hard so my cats [Peanut Butter and Honey Butter](cat.md) can have a better life.